Bachelor of Engineering - Mechanical Systems Engineering

 MATR71015

-Description: This course provides students with the fundamental knowledge of engineering materials focusing on metals, their structure, their physical and mechanical properties, and their applications.
+This course provides students with the fundamental knowledge of engineering materials focusing on metals, their structure, their physical and mechanical properties, and their applications.
 Students apply and validate their theoretical knowledge during the course laboratories.
-Topics covered in this course include engineering material classifications; mechanical, thermal, magnetic, and optical properties of engineering materials; material testing procedures; failure modes and their mechanism; crystallography; diffusion; strengthen mechanisms and processes; equilibrium phase diagrams and non-equilibrium behavior; heat treatment of metals; engineering material selection process based on application’s requirements.
+Topics covered in this course include engineering material classifications; mechanical, thermal, magnetic, and optical properties of engineering materials; material testing procedures; failure modes and their mechanism; crystallography; diffusion; strengthen mechanisms and processes; equilibrium phase diagrams and non-equilibrium behaviour; heat treatment of metals; engineering material selection process based on application's requirements.

 • Hours: 56